 Many companies carry out warehouse reorganization on an ongoing basis.
-According to what is needed at a particular moment.
+According to the needs at a particular moment.
 On the one hand, the results are achieved faster this way.

 On the other hand, solutions are not always designed with an awareness of limitations that can only occur under certain conditions.